 Double the Savings

-In 2015 we committed to save 144 million gallons of water at our eight food and beverage plants in California.
-We’ve since reduced our water use by twice that — saving 284 million gallons.
-Our Modesto manufacturing facility led the way, reducing its water use by nearly 60% between 2014 and 2017.
+In 2015 we committed to save 144 million gallons of water at our food and beverage plants in California.
+By 2018, we had reduced our water use by twice that — saving 284 million gallons.
+Our Modesto manufacturing facility led the way, reducing its water use by 50% between 2014 and 2020.